13 Ways To Increase Your Protein Intake And See Visible Results

 4. Top Your Snack With Nutritional Yeast

-Nutritional yeast could be added to almost any meal or snack to boost protein, vitamins, minerals, and antioxidants in your food.
-Two teaspoons of fortified nutritional yeast contains 3 grams of protein.
+Nutritional yeast could be added to almost any meal or snack to boost your food’s protein, vitamins, minerals, and antioxidants.
+Two teaspoons of fortified nutritional yeast contain 3 grams of protein.
 The yeast also includes all nine necessary amino acids, making it a high-quality plant-based protein.
-It’s widely used as a topping for soups and salads, as well as a vegan cheese sauce flavor.
-You could also use it as a flavoring for popcorn, spaghetti or casserole meals, and as a smoothie ingredient.
+It’s widely used as a topping for soups and salads and a vegan cheese sauce flavor.
+You could also use it as a flavoring for popcorn, spaghetti, or casserole meals and as a smoothie ingredient.

 5. Use Peanut Butter

-Peanut butter is a delightful, high-protein snack that is rich, creamy in texture, and works well with a variety of dishes.
-Firm fruits such as apples and pears, which are strong in fiber but low in protein, may benefit from the addition of peanut butter to boost their flavor and nutritional value.
+Peanut butter is a delightful, high-protein snack that is rich and creamy in texture and works well with various dishes.
+Firm fruits such as apples and pears, which are strong in fiber but low in protein, may benefit from adding peanut butter to boost their flavor and nutritional value.
 For example, spreading 2 tablespoons of peanut butter over sliced fruit adds 7.2 grams of protein to the total.
 Peanut butter complements a wide range of meals, including oats, celery, whole wheat bread, and yogurt.